TylerSwarm06/active_directory/README.md

 ```
 # Join Workstation to domain

 1. Repeat steps from above to set correct DNS

 2. Join Workstation to domain
 ```shell
 Add-Computer -DomainName xyz.com -Credential xyz\Administrator -Force
 ```
 3. This brings up a GUI login prompt.
-Enter the domain administrator credentials
+Enter the domain administrator credentials.
+The workstation is now joined to the domain.